schoeffm/blog/content/posts/cors-by-example.md

 __Result:__

-This is basically the same setup as in __Example 1__ except that we explicitly allow the `Authorization` header as well<br/>
+This is basically the same setup as in __Example 1__ except that we explicitly allow the `Authorization` header as well.<br/>
 _Notice: In those cases (with or without credentials-mode) make sure that you use a TLS-connection._

 ## Test it out yourself

-When you'd like to test this yourself you can over to [this repository][repo] in order to setup a simple 2-server constellation where one origin (`http://localhost:8081`) is including a resource of the other origin (`http://localhost:8080`).
+When you'd like to test this yourself head over to [this repository][repo] in order to setup a simple 2-server constellation where one origin (`http://localhost:8081`) is embedding a resource of the other one (`http://localhost:8080`).
 Using the UI you can tweak the server-headers and the config for the fetch-request.

 ![CORS UI](/posts/cors-ui.png)